bntjah/lancache/README.md

         	address 192.168.1.70
         	netmask 255.255.255.0

+	Note to self: Should make a script for the Step 11)
 	11) Just create the folders: /srv/lancache/

-	Note to self: Should make a script for the following sudo mkdir /srv/lancache
+		sudo mkdir /srv/lancache

 		sudo mkdir /srv/lancache/blizzard